arcticmatt/pencil-flip/content/Misc/learn.md

 These short daily posts are fun.
 They provide, in a simple way, a timeline of my everyday life, through all its ups and downs and dull mundanities.

+### 8.13.16
+The world record time for the 10,000m run (men) is 26:17.53 minutes.
+This amounts to running 6.213712 miles in 26:17.53 minutes, which amounts to running more than 6 miles at a pace of ~4:13 minutes per mile, which amounts to someone being really ridiculously fast.
+In other news, Mo Farah won the 10k at the Olympics again today.

 ### 8.10.16
 Figs and wasps have a [co-dependent relationship](http://www.newyorker.com/tech/elements/love-the-fig).
 A wasp mother will bury into